FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 ## Configuring FusionAuth

+You have two options to configure FusionAuth, either manually or with Kickstart.

 ### Use Kickstart

 Instead of manually setting up FusionAuth using the admin UI, you can use Kickstart.
 This tool allows you to get going quickly if you have a fresh installation of FusionAuth.
 Learn more about how to use [Kickstart](/docs/v1/tech/installation-guide/kickstart/).
 Here's an example [Kickstart file](https://github.com/FusionAuth/fusionauth-example-kickstart/blob/master/example-apps/path-to-kickstart-here) which sets up FusionAuth for this tutorial.
-We recommend only doing this after you have a little experience manually configuring FusionAuth, as manual configuration will teach you more about authorization and what is happening under the hood.

 You'll need to edit that Kickstart file and update the application name, API Key, and redirect URLs with your specific app's data.